Selena Gomez Opens Up About Mental Health Recovery & Finding Love In New Podcast

 The singer admitted that she really wants to find someone “who loves me for the person that I am.”

-Gomez shocked fans last weekend when she made a surprise appearance alongside Cardi B at the Coachella Valley Music & Arts Festival.
+Gomez shocked fans last weekend when she made a surprise appearance alongside Cardi B at the Coachella Valley Music and Arts Festival.
 The two stars performed “Taki Taki” together, marking Gomez’s first live performance since May of last year, according to Cosmopolitan.
 This was also Gomez’s very first time performing at Coachella.

 Gomez is also set to join Natalie Portman, Meghan Trainor, Hailee Steinfeld, Mahershala Ali, Chance the Rapper, Joe Jonas, will.i.am, Bill Nye and more on April 25 at WE Day 2019 in California, where she will celebrate youth’s accomplishments in creating social change over the last year.